-Following approval from the Institutional Review Board, 700 patients underwent radical prostatectomy (RP) between 1995 and 2014.
-Utilizing databases from two university centers, only those patients meeting the following criteria were included in the analysis: preoperative localized disease, classification as low-risk PCa or IUSP grade I (PSA \leq 10; cT1-T2a, Gleason score (GS) \leq 6), normal total serum testosterone levels, and no clinical signs of hypogonadism.
-Each patient had previously declined active surveillance as an initial treatment option.
-Exclusion criteria were: intermediate or high-risk grade PCa determined by the initial biopsy (n=490), unknown surgical margin status, or total serum testosterone level below 12.1 nmol/l (n = 17) [8].
-Finally, patients with unknown PSA levels at 6 weeks post-RP were also excluded (n=20).
+grade I (PSA \leq 10; cT1-T2a, GS \leq 6), normal total serum testosterone levels, and no clinical signs of hypogonadism.
+Each patient had previously declined active surveillance (AS) as an initial treatment option.
+Exclusion criteria were: intermediate or high-risk grade PCa determined by the initial biopsy (n = 490), unknown surgical margin status, or total serum testosterone level below 12.1 nmol/l (n = 17) [8].
+Finally, patients with unknown PSA levels at six weeks post-RP were also excluded (n = 20).
 Applying these selection criteria resulted in a cohort of 173 patients, who constitute the focus of this analysis.